pbinkley/rcb-manual/sections/13-the-recording-of-sound.md

 and expense is) no object, records can (be made of a perfection that would have seemed miraculous five years ago.
-In studio re- cording, the groove is cut inca isoft "wax"
+In studio re- cording, the groove is cut in a soft "wax"
 (really a mixture of metallic soaps).
-"The surface of the wax, after being thus en- graved, is rendered electrically conducting.
+"The surface of the wax, after being thus engraved, is rendered electrically conducting.
-This can be done in a number of ways, such as dusting with graphite or bronze powder, sputtering with gold or silver in a cathode chamber, or by the chemical precipitation of silver."1°9 'The wax is then electroplat- ed with copper and a "master" made.
+This can be done in a number of ways, such as dusting with graphite or bronze powder, sputtering with gold or silver in a cathode chamber, or by the chemical precipitation of silver."[^n10] The wax is then electroplated with copper and a "master" made.
 From this "master" or negative, records may be pressed, though in commercial practice, where many pressings are to be made, a
 "mother" is electroplated from the "master" and from that, one or more "stampers," that the master negative may not be worn out.
-The layman who does not understand the del-
-WORY tlatel Glisties Chula, Ost iwee@webias Oia studio wax should see the process, or read a detailed account (e.g., that in Brown's
+The layman who does not understand the delicacy and difficulty of recording on a studio wax should see the process, or read a detailed account (e.g., that in Brown's
-Talking Pictures, cited above).
+*Talking Pictures*, cited above).

-What might be called "semi-studio" recording has been tried by the Lautabteil- ung of the National Library of Prussia and by the Royal Irish Academy.11 Portable ap- paratus for recording on studio wax exists, but it is much more cumbersome than appara- tus for instantaneous recording and is open
+What might be called "semi-studio" recording has been tried by the Lautabteilung of the National Library of Prussia and by the Royal Irish Academy.[^n11] Portable apparatus for recording on studio wax exists, but it is much more cumbersome than apparatus for instantaneous recording and is open to many serious practical difficulties.
-LOMnany Ser CUS mpLacb1 Caled i hit culkidesr

 The remainder of this. discussion will be devoted to instantaneous recording on disc.
-There are three kinds of methods:

-METHODS OF REPRODUCING RESEARCH MATERIALS

-(1) those using a pregrooved record; (2) cut- ting; (3) imbedding.
+There are three kinds of methods: {% include columnbreak.html canvas=348 col=2 %} (1) those using a pregrooved record; (2) cutting; (3) imbedding.

 (1) Pregrooved records have been widely used in home recording.
-There are two methods: In one the stylus point drops into the center of the pregroove, and pro- duces a groove within a groove; in the other the stylus point fills the pregroove and produces undulations in it.
-The discs are expensive, but when a small amount of recording is to be done and high quality is not required, this method offers great ad- vantages, since the ordinary pick-up arm is used and no feed for the cutting head is required.
-Very good records may be pro- duced with this method by using a special turntable and powerful motor, but in this case the added cost of discs and special equipment is such that one might as well have provided a turntable feed in the first place.
+There are two methods: In one the stylus point drops into the center of the pregroove, and produces a groove within a groove; in the other the stylus point fills the pregroove and produces undulations in it.
+The discs are expensive, but when a small amount of recording is to be done and high quality is not required, this method offers great advantages, since the ordinary pick-up arm is used and no feed for the cutting head is required.
+Very good records may be produced with this method by using a special turntable and powerful motor, but in this case the added cost of discs and special equipment is such that one might as well have provided a turntable feed in the first place.

+- proofed to here
+-
 (2) Instantaneous recording by cut- ting is similar to wax recording in that an actual chip is removed from the discs.
 Com-